 But that should not get Erdogan off the hook.
 Again, he has worked with terrorist groups such as ISIS.
 True, the recent Frankenstein known as ISIS “was created by the US military and its Israeli handlers…” Turkey, like George W. Bush, was just a pawn.

-But the fact that Turkey cooperated with the Powers That Be in supporting ISIS is another piece of evidence which indicates that Turkey is obviously not a democracy.
+But the fact that Turkey cooperated with the Powers That Be in supporting ISIS is another piece of evidence that indicates that Turkey is obviously not a democracy.
 And if Turkey “is merely following orders,” primarily from NATO and the Zionist State of America, then we are redefining democracy by saying that Turkey is a democracy.

 Moreover, Erdogan is known for criminalizing academics, journalists and intellectuals.
 More recently, “The Turkish higher board of education has prohibited all academics from traveling abroad…” There is more: “Turkey has revoked the licenses of 21,000 teachers working in private institutions…”

 Are all those teachers and academics Zionist pawns?
 Can academics and intellectuals, without any ties with the Zionist Mafia, genuinely and constructively criticize Erdogan without serious repercussions?
 Will Erdogan face his critics in a serious debate without penalizing them?